 The Whale Interpretive Centre was established to increase public awareness about marine mammals in the area and the threats facing them.
 Its “Bones Project” exhibit includes complete skeletons of various species, including two types of whale, a sea lion, seal, dolphin and otter.
 You can also see the jaw bones of a blue whale, the largest animal ever to inhabit the earth.

-North Island Discovery Centre is a foresty interpretive centre offering displays and free forestry tours in the summer, providing visitors with the opportunity to learn about the mighty forest industry in British Columbia.
+North Island Wildlife Recovery Centre is a foresty interpretive centre offering displays and free forestry tours in the summer, providing visitors with the opportunity to learn about the mighty forest industry in British Columbia.
 Check out a working fish incubation box and spawning redd, or find out what a Madill tower is all about.
 Located at the junction of Highway 19 and the road to Telegraph Cove.

 Telegraph Cove is the gateway to Robson Bight (Michael Biggs) Ecological Reserve.
 Up to 200 Orcas arrive each summer to rub on the barnacle-encrusted rocks at the mouth of the Tsitika River.
 As the top predator on the inland-water food chain, they are also attracted by the annual salmon runs that funnel through Johnstone Strait beginning in late June.
 Stubbs Island Whale Watching in Telegraph Cove was the first whale-watching company in British Columbia, and whale-watching and wildlife-viewing companies are also based in Port McNeill, Alert Bay, Sointula, Sayward and Port Hardy.

 Stubbs Island, located off Telegraph Cove, is a popular and fascinating dive site, featuring terraced ledges, sheer drop-offs and an opportunity to see orcas, dolphins and other marine mammals.